telerik/kendo-ui-core/docs/framework/widgets/create-custom-kendo-widget.md

     })(jQuery);

-Here is demonstration of it in action.
-There are two widgets initialized here.
+The demontrsation below uses two widgets that are initialized.
 The first one takes uses a simple array as a DataSource.
 The second uses a remote endpoint, a template, and declarative initialization.

 <iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/burkeholland/N9DfB/embedded/result,js,html,css" allowfullscreen="allowfullscreen" frameborder="0"></iframe>